Everyone who loves the Bible should celebrate Purim and thank God for preserving His Chosen People

 The letter became law and was irrevocable targeting the entire Jewish population living in the Persian Empire.
 With legal authority to carry out his anti-Semitic plan of annihilation, the date for the massacre was set 12 months later on the 13th of Adar.

-With shouts of joy reverberating throughout the Persian Jewish community, Mordecai was promoted and he immediately instituted the feast of Purim.
+Mordecai was promoted and he immediately instituted the Feast of Purim.
 It was a jubilant occasion celebrated by every Jewish person in the Persian Empire to demonstrate unity as a people.
 The same is true to the present day.
 Regardless of geographic location, religious affiliation or cultural background, the Jewish people celebrate Purim as a unified people.

 To reinforce the unifying spirit of Purim, mishloach manot (sending portions) is observed in compliance with Mordecai’s edict (v.
 23).
 Baskets filled with ready-to-eat food and beverages are sent to friends and neighbors as part of the joyful celebration today.
 Not only does the provision assure that everyone will be able to enjoy a variety of foods for their feast, but a spirit of goodwill and unity connects the worldwide Jewish community.

-1) For more information about Purim, read Seeing Providential Intervention, The Futility of Anti-Semitic Schemes and The Choice to Fulfill Destiny in SEASONS.
+1) For more information about Purim, read Providential Intervention at Work, The Futility of Anti-Semitic Schemes and The Choice to Fulfill Destiny in SEASONS.

 2) Read the account of Purim: The MEGILLAH (Book of Esther)